Tsuno, Kōchi

 Tsuno (津野町, Tsuno-chō) is a town located in Takaoka District, Kōchi Prefecture, Japan.
-As of 1 August 2022, the town had an estimated population of 5,127 and a population density of 26 persons per km².The total area of the town is 197.85 sqkm.
+As of 1 August 2022, the town had an estimated population of 5,127 and a population density of 26 persons per km^{2}.The total area of the town is 197.85 sqkm.

 Geography

 Tsuno is located in the mid-western part of Kochi Prefecture on the island of Shikoku.
 The town is surrounded by the Shikoku Mountains and the landscape is steep, with about 90% occupied by forests, and the area ratio of agricultural land and residential land is low.
 In the Hayama area, the Shinjo River runs east and west in the central area, and in the Higashitsuno area are the headlands of the Shimanto River.